 That the joy of my world is in Zion"

 I always thought those words would sum up how I would feel about being a mom.
 But it's not.
-When Lydia's asleep I'm not gonna hang out at her door.
+When L's asleep I'm not gonna hang out at her door.
 I'm gonna sit down, or take a shower, or clean up the kitchen, or read a blog.
-And while it is true that I've never loved someone the way I love Lydia, I have also never been so frustrated with another person in my life.
+And while it is true that I've never loved someone the way I love L, I have also never been so frustrated with another person in my life.
 My daughter's face can most definitely melt my heart, lift my spirits, make me laugh and make my heart ache with love.
 But she can also leave me feeling ragged, exhausted, empty, grumpy and far from joyful.

 I don't know if Lauryn was setting me up for a hard fall or if my experience of motherhood is being shaded by several different circumstances, but right now I feel like I've spent the last 8 months being dragged behind a wagon.

 Motherhood is hard.
 Pray for me and my family.